thecodingconductor/bigHumanTest/README.md

 One of the most interesting curveballs in this test came from the API itself.
 When queried, it returns an **Object** of Objects, and not an **Array** of Objects (Which I was expecting.)

-This led me to doing some quick research on Object methods, and discovered `Object.entries()` which seemed to be able to solve my problem.
+This led me to doing some quick research on Object methods, and discovered `Object.entries()` which seemed to be able to solve my problem by returning an array of key/value pairs.

 Once I was able to get an array of objects, I was able to display some data to the UI.
 I borrowed some code from the Material-UI Documentation to build a simple table, which you can see when you run the application.